rives-io/riv/docs/developing-cartridges.md

 ```

 So DOOM costs about 56MIPS, still way below the recommended max amount of 128MIPS,
-most cartridges processing probably will use not cost more CPU than that.
+most cartridges processing probably will not cost more CPU than that.

 ## Customizing SDK to install new tools